Table of Contents

-What is Employee Advocacy?
+What is employee advocacy?

 Vocal Employees are a Company's Best PR

-Employees who are ambassadors of your brand help you become a GREAT PLACE TO WORK with validation that comes 'straight from the horse's mouth' and is therefore regarded much more credible than expert's opinion or theoretical research.
+Employees who are ambassadors of your brand help you become a 'Great Place to Work' with validation that comes 'straight from the horse's mouth' and is therefore regarded much more credible than expert's opinion or theoretical research.

 Employees who sparkle for the outer world will naturally spread sunshine inwards, thereby helping create a culture of belonging and pride.

-Build credibility into your outreach programs and acquisition funnels by incorporating testimonials, views, and stories of employees and workers at every possible touchpoint – be it video, white papers & ebooks, campaigns, employee advocacy through social media, and others.
+- Build credibility into your outreach programs and acquisition funnels by incorporating testimonials, views, and stories of employees and workers at every possible touchpoint – video, white papers & ebooks, campaigns, employee advocacy through social media, and others.

-Enjoy ‘better quality’ customers.
+Enjoy ‘better quality customers.
 As per a Deloitte study, customers referred by an employee (who has doubled up as an ambassador) tend to carry almost a 40% retention rate.

 Interestingly, advocacy benefits employees too.
 Almost 86% of employees who took part in a formal advocacy program in their organization admitted that it affected their career paths positively.